How much does a funeral cost?

 Average funeral costs by state

-The table below can give you an idea of what costs would look like for the state you’re in.
-[4] You’ll notice that in some states where the cost of living is high, like New York and California, a funeral can end up costing several thousands of dollars above the average.
+You’ll notice that in states where the cost of living is high — such as New York, California, and especially Hawaii — a funeral can cost thousands of dollars above the nationwide average.

 State